-r/computerscience is a subreddit with 509k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses computer science, looking for, cs, programming, and looking for a, and they frequently recommend/review programming languages and java ide.
+r/computerscience is a subreddit with 512k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses computer science, looking for, looking for a, looking for a book, and looking for a course, and they frequently recommend/review programming languages and java ide.

 A place to discuss the academic field of computer science, including research, computing theory, and the theory behind software engineering/programming (e.g. language design).